 - Stable home environment and social relationships.

-- Appropriate length of time in treatment program.
+- The appropriate length of time in a treatment program.

 - Assurance that benefits of decreased attendance outweigh possible risks of diversion.